Fortress-Blast/Fortress-Blast/README.md

 - A server admin can allow players to drop Fortress Blast powerups on death with a ConVar.
 - Bots can pick up powerups and randomly use them based on a user-defined range of time.
 - By default, Mannpower powerups are replaced with Fortress Blast powerups.
+- Debug mode can be turned on to test functions of the server mod without having to look at the console.

 Installation
 ------------